upperlinecode/simple-redux-demo/README.md

 7. Move all the redux pieces to the `store.js` folder, and import it into our index.
 Add a Provider so that we can use hooks.
 8. Configure your `createStore` with the second argument which enables dev tools. `window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__()`
 9. Get a dispatch function in your `App.js` so you can dispatch actions from there.
 10. Reconfigure your event handlers to dispatch action objects.
+Add in a payload property.
 11. Write some action creators that return these objects to reduce human error.
 You'll probably want to make a fresh file for these.
 12. Refactor your event handlers to use your action creators.
 13. Access the count with `useSelector`.
 14. Add in a skeleton of your login reducer function with just the base case, and then refactor your `createStore` to include a `combineReducers` - pass this function an object with your reducers.
 15. Refactor your `useSelector` to deal with this more complicated version of state.

-Solo Task:
+Solo Tasks:

-Turn the log in / log out button into a toggle. :)
+Turn the log in / log out button into a toggle.
+You'll need to do all of the following, not necessarily in this order:

+- Build out the loginReducer function with a switch.
+- Build out the corresponding action creators.
+You'll need to import these into the App.
+- Build out event handler functions for the onclick of the log in / log out buttons.
+You'll need to use the dispatch function inside of them.
+- Make it so that the log out button only shows up when logged in, and vice versa.
+You'll need to access the loggedIn state with useSelector.

+Extensions:

+- Add in a "double" button.
+It should double the amount in state.
+- Add in a text field where the user can add a variable number of points to the score.
+- Add in a "reset" button which sets the count back to zero.